 Many girls in Year 11 choose to become Befrienders.
 Each form in Years 7 and 8 has four Befrienders who visit regularly to offer a friendly face to the younger pupils.
 Joining secondary school can be a difficult adjustment, and girls are often more ready to talk about these issues with fellow students who have been through the same experience only a few years ago.
 Every class from Years 7 to 11 also has a Form Prefect who meets with them once a week and is available to discuss any problems or questions that the girls have.

-We also have a School Counsellor, Abi Manly-Simms, who is in school on Mondays and Thursdays from 12 – 2.30pm, offering half-hourly appointments.
-These can be booked via the black book in the school office, or girls can come to Abi’s room in the Courtyard and speak directly to her.
-Abi has been a counsellor at Dr Challoner’s for about 4 years, but has been counselling for 10 years in all sorts of settings.
+We also have a School Counsellor, Nicole Wilkinson, who is in school on Mondays and Thursdays from 12 – 2.30pm, offering half-hourly appointments.
+These can be booked via the black book in the school office, or girls can come to Nicole's room in the Courtyard and speak directly to her.

 As part of their pastoral development, each form throughout the school has a timetabled lesson every week when a programme of Personal Social Health and Citizenship Education appropriate for the age group is followed.
 These programmes aim to give girls the opportunity to develop their personal effectiveness in academic work, personal and social relationships within school and the wider community and to prepare them for life after school.